dart-lang/site-www/src/_guides/language/language-tour.md

 ## Callable classes

-To allow your instance of Dart class to be called like a function, implement the `call()` method.
+To allow an instance of your Dart class to be called like a function, implement the `call()` method.

 In the following example, the `WannabeFunction` class defines